bladerunnerp/rs-vosp/README.md

 - simple logging
 - Cli module with one command to print the configuration to console as json

-Just fork, clone, and start your own app using this as a foundation. (or don't, I made this for me)

-A better approach would be to use `cargo generate`:
+Use with `cargo generate`:

 ```
 cargo install cargo-generate
-cargo generate bladerunnerp/rs-vosp
+cargo generate bladerunnerp/rs-vosp-template
 ```

 Design considerations: